 Thick and sturdy leaves are called coriaceous in plant botany terms.

-The name Anthurium warocqueanum was chosen to honor the Belgian plant friend M. Warocqué.
+Anthurium warocqueanum was chosen to honor the Belgian plant friend M. Warocqué.

-The Anthurium warocqueanum distribution is central to western Colombia according to the University of Connecticut, where it grows in the lowlands and valleys in the Depts. of Antioquia and Choco and Valle.
+The Anthurium warocqueanum distribution is central to western Colombia, according to the University of Connecticut, where it grows in the lowlands and valleys in the Depts. of Antioquia and Choco and Valle.

-- 0.2 Anthurium warocqueanum Plant Care Guide
+Queen Anthurium warocqueanum Care Guide

-- 0.3 Anthurium warocqueanum Propagation
+Anthurium warocqueanum Soil

 These plants do not tend to grow in soil.

-The substrate I am using is 100% Sphagnum moss and the Anthurium warocqueanum seems to love it.
+The substrate I am using is 100% Sphagnum moss, and the Anthurium warocqueanum seems to love it.

 A great suggestion is to provide Sphagnum Moss along the whole stem of your plant.

-This way the Anthurium warocqueanum will develop roots all along the stem.
+This way, the Anthurium warocqueanum will develop roots all along the stem.